 On the plus side, I’d been planning to upgrade our batteries for some time, as we’d made a goal to do more boondocking (camping outside of developed campgrounds, so no hookups).
 We’d also like to spend more time in State & National Parks and other off-grid camping.

-Our house batteries are installed under our entrance step in a ventilated compartment.
+Our RV house batteries are installed under the entrance step in a ventilated compartment.
 There’s only room for two batteries, but considering the size of our RV and our power requirements, two batteries is plenty for us.

 It’s important to wire 6V batteries correctly.
 I’ve included this diagram (that I made) to illustrated the right way to wire 6V batteries vs. 12V batteries.

 To ensure that our new Trojan batteries will last, I ordered the DLS-45 IOTA Smart Charger and installed it in place or our single-stage converter charger.
 I didn’t document this unfortunately – although every setup is different, so not sure that would have helped much.

 The vast majority of RVs use some type of lead-acid battery.
 This includes both flooded cell (most common) and AGM (Absorbed Glass Mat – also common) batteries.
 Even your engine starter batteries are a type of sealed lead-acid battery.